 - 1 can 15 oz Black Eyed Peas Reserve liquid

 - 3 tablespoons Extra virgin olive oil

-- 3 to 4 tablespoons Water - can use reserved liquid or water if want the thinner consistency
+- 3 to 4 tablespoons Water - can use reserved liquid or water if you want a thinner consistency

-- Drain and rinse blackeye pea under cold water reserving liquid
+- Drain (reserving liquid) and rinse blackeye pea under cold water1 can 15 oz Black Eyed Peas

 - Place in food processor (a bullet machine can work too)